dnelson86/arepo/documentation/source/diagnosticfiles.md

 =======

 Each sync-point, such a block is written.
-This file reports the result of the different timers built into AREPO.
+This file reports the result of the different timers built into Arepo.
 Each computationally expensive operation has a different timer attached to it and this way allows to closely monitor what the computational time is spent on.
 Some of the timers (e.g. treegrav) have sub-timers for individual operations.